scottyschup/ruby-curriculum/rspec/intro-tdd.md

 statement, the developer would first have to write a failing test case that motivates the branch.
-As a result, the automated tests resulting from TDD tend to be very thorough: they will detect any unexpected changes in the code's behaviour.
+As a result, the automated tests resulting from TDD tend to be very thorough: they will detect any unexpected changes in the code's behavior.
 This detects problems that can arise where a change later in the development cycle unexpectedly alters other functionality.